lamdu/lamdu/doc/NameAutoGen.md

 ## When names clash in Lamdu

-In Lamdu the situation is different: The compiler always knows which variable is used where, because in the stored AST, variables are referred to by unique identifiers, which aren't their user-readable displayed names.
+In Lamdu the situation is different: The compiler always knows which variable is used, because in the stored AST, variables are referred to by unique identifiers, which aren't their user-readable displayed names.

 But the compiler isn't the only one who needs to distinguish between variables, the programmer looking at the code also needs to distinguish between them!